The Rice Field Project : 1 year after moving in our house

 |Drone shot of our house in Pua, North Thailand|

-As part of Living in Thailand, the Rice Field Project follows our journey of buying land, preparing it for building our house and finally building our house.
+The Rice Field Project follows our journey of buying land, preparing it for building our house and finally building our house.
 This is an extra part as the all project is finished and we are living in our house already for 1 year, to read the other parts click The Rice Field Project.
 This is about problems and other things that occur in the first year in our new house.
 And one extra thing about living between rice fields.
 Living between farmers sounds great, but most farmers are also pyromaniacs.
 Everything that can burn, will burn.
 Already very bad air quality?
 Burn, baby burn!
 And Thai farmers are brainwashed into using chemicals.
 Now we are a little bit lucky because there is only 1 farmer nearby that likes to overkill with chemicals.
 Yes, the farmers are not crazy, they not eat that products themselves.
 But back to the construction of our house again.

 OverviewThere have been no major problems in the past year.
 No leaking water-pipes, no electric problems, nothing that stopped working.
 So that all is good, but there are some minor things I would do differently next time.